Marina Mniszech: Later life

 After the death of False Dmitry I, Marina Mniszech was spared her life – after she had rejected her royal title – and sent back to Poland in July 1608.
 However, her father Jerzy Mniszech didn't give up on his plan to become father-in-law of the Tsar.
 Exiled to Yaroslavl, he searched for a way to regain his favours.
-With his help, Marina turned up in Tushino, where she would secretly marry another impostor False Dmitry II, after supposedly recognizing him as her husband.
+With his help, Marina turned up in Tushino, where she would secretly marry another impostor, False Dmitry II, after supposedly recognizing him as her husband.
 Polish hetman Stanisław Żółkiewski wrote in his memoirs that the only two things False Dmitris I and II had in common was that "they were both human and usurpers".
 False Dmitry II was killed in December 1610.

 Marina Mniszech then found herself a protector in the person of ataman Ivan Zarutsky, who would try to support the nomination of her son Ivan (born in January 1611) for the Russian throne.
-His henchmen called Marina Mniszech's son "Ivan Dmitriyevich" (literally Ivan, son of Dmitri), however, Patriarch Hermogenes would later dub him an "offspring of the rebel/criminal" (voryonok; at the time, the word "vor" which now means thief, meant "political criminal").
 In the summer of 1613, after having lost their supporters, Mniszech and Zarutsky fled to Astrakhan but with the election of Michael Romanov as tsar, the citizens of Astrakhan wanted the pretender and his family gone from their city.
 In 1614, an uprising of townspeople was aimed solely at capturing the family and they fled into the steppes.
 Near the Yaik River in May 1614, after failing to gather support for a Cossack uprising, they were captured by the Cossacks and handed over to the new Tsar the following month.

 Ivan Zarutsky and Mniszech's little son were executed in 1614.
 Marina Mniszech died in prison in Kolomna Kremlin fortress, soon afterwards.
-According to some sources she was found strangled.
+According to some sources, she was found strangled.